bufferapp/buda-events-collector/README.md

 ## Deployment

-You can deploy _Buffer Events Collector_ to Kubernetes using the YAML files located in the [`kubernetes`](kubernetes/) folder.
+You can deploy the collector server to Kubernetes using the YAML files located in the [`kubernetes`](kubernetes/) folder.
 Before creating any new resources check that you have `aws` secrets in place!

 The collector requires a Deployment and a Service. you can create both resources with `kubectl`: